raglover/swsdi-manager/README.md

 This is an application for handling registration and camp management business for the Southwest Speech and Debate Institute.

 It has tools to manage applications, finances, and various reporting tools to make our jobs easier.
-We have successfull eliminated a huge amount of paperwork.
+We have successfully eliminated a huge amount of paperwork.

 More interesting stuff is still to come here, including instructions on how to use this thing.